klopotowskip/AntiBots/README.md

 mvn clean package
 ```

 After that go to target folder.
-File __antiddos-x.x-jar-with-dependencies.jar__
+File __antibots-x.x-jar-with-dependencies.jar__
-You can also download builded packages, ready to deploy on your server <a href="https://github.com/pietrek777/AntiDDoS/releases" target="_blank">here</a>
+You can also download builded packages, ready to deploy on your server <a href="https://github.com/pietrek777/AntiBots/releases" target="_blank">here</a>

 ## Video tutorials
 (Coming soon)
 ## Instalation
 ### PHP side configuration
- * Download AntiDDoS package (or build it from sourcecode if you really want)
+ * Download AntiBots package (or build it from sourcecode if you really want)
  * Go to <a href="https://www.google.com/recaptcha/intro/" target="_blank">reCAPTCHA</a>, click *Get reCAPTCHA* button, and register your domain (any subdomains can be registered as well).
 Now you have your *Site key* and *Secret key* (save them somewhere, it will be required for futher configuration)
  * Open your FTP client (for example <a href="https://www.google.com/recaptcha/intro/" target="_blank">FileZilla</a>, it's free), log into your server and upload **content** of **php** folder to your domain root (or to other subfolder)
  *  Go to **./resources** and open **verification.ini**.
 Here you have to set some some settings: